mikiobraun/rish/README.markdown

 Files which are loaded ones are automatically watched for changes.

-Through the "-I", "-a" and "-w" flags, you can use marge in a project-dependent way.
+Through the "-I", "-a" and "-w" flags, you can use rish in a project-dependent way.
 For example, you lay out your files as usual like this: